cristianprofile/test-factory-pattern/README.md

 # Test factory pattern

-"Reduce redundancy and enhancing clarity in test data generation."
+*Reduce redundancy and enhancing clarity in test data generation.*

 Imagine a world without repetitive code and with software tests that are clear, readable, and expressive.
 In this article we will explain a technique that brings us one step closer to that ideal.